gitter-badger/CLOUD-ATLAS/README.md

 (React and Material UI - dropping the original lit and FAST libraries)

 Looking to build a new [Progressive Web App](https://web.dev/progressive-web-apps/) and not sure where to get started?
 This is what you are looking for!
-The PWA-SPA-Map-and-Menu-Starter-Kit includes everything you need to start building a production ready PWA and follows all best practices.
+The PWA-SPA-LOGIN-MAINSCREEN-MENU-Starter-Kit includes everything you need to start building a production ready PWA and follows all best practices.

 ## Why PWA?
 Deep insight into the realm of PWA - The future of the internet and apps
 Progressive Web Apps - PWA Roadshow: https://youtu.be/z2JgN6Ae-Bo